Scotland's Annual Human Rights Conference: Our Rights. Your Move.

 Representative at Art27

-Helen Trew represents Art27, an organization dedicated to promoting cultural rights and artistic expression.
+Helen Trew represents Art27, an organization dedicated to promoting cultural rights and artistic expression as fundamental human rights.

 Hussein Patwa